-- Descriptions of cars or trucks (make, model, color, license plate, truck and/ or USDOT number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
-What day was it?) - Addresses and locations where suspicious activity took place - When you contact law enforcement, tell them you suspect human trafficking, not prostitution.
+- Descriptions of cars or trucks (make, model, color, license plate, truck and/or USDOT number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
+What day was it? - Addresses and locations where suspicious activity took place - When you contact law enforcement, tell them you suspect human trafficking, not prostitution.

-Note: In the U.S., there is now a lifetime ban on a CDL for any individual who uses their CMV to commit a felony involving a severe form of human trafficking.
-All 50 states and DC have a law criminalizing sex trafficking.
-Some states punish sex purchasers the same as sex traffickers, and most states have a buver-applicable trafficking law that prohibits a mistake-of-age defense in prosecutions for buying a commercial sex act with any minor.
+Note: Human trafficking is a crime under federal law in both the U.S. and Canada.
+In the U.S., all 50 states and DC also have state laws criminalizing sex trafficking.
+Some states punish sex purchasers the same as sex traffickers, and most states have a buyer-applicable trafficking law that prohibits a mistake-of-age defense in prosecutions for buying a commercial sex act with any minor.

 Human trafficking is modern-day slavery.
 Traffickers use force, fraud and coercion to control their victims.
-A minor being sold for sex is a victim of human trafficking, as is any adult under pimp control.
-While the initial purchase of victims may occur online, the real-time sale of victims can happen in many locations, including truck stops, restaurants, rest areas, hotels/motels, strip clubs, private homes, etc.
+Forced prostitution is human trafficking.
+While the initial purchase of victims may occur online, the real-time sale of victims can happen in many locations, including bars, hotels/motels, restaurants, strip clubs, parking lots, brothels, etc. Traffickers often take their victims where high populations of men congregate/work.
+Any minor being sold for sex is a victim of human trafficking.

-Truckers are the eyes and the ears of our nation's highways.
 If you suspect someone could be a victim of human trafficking:

 if you're seeing a crime in progress.
-Call 911 (See the back of this card for details to take note of when calling 911 or local law enforcement.)
+(See the back of this card for details to take note of when calling 911 or local law enforcement.)

-to ascertain if you're witnessing human trafficking, Call the to access services, make a report, or share incidents hotline that have been reported to law enforcement.
+2 Call the hotline to ascertain if you're witnessing human trafficking, to access services, make a report, or share incidents that have been reported to law enforcement.

-based on your comfort level: Provide A. Tell management at location what you've seen. support B. Ask the victim if you can help and assess how.
+Provide support based on your comfort level: A. Tell management at location what you've seen.
+B. Ask the victim if you can help and assess how.